status-im/nimbus-eth1/doc/Nimbus - An Ethereum 2.0 Sharding Client_xt.md

 3. Provide an ongoing research into the applicability and performance characteristics of all super-quadratic sharding designs in a mobile environment.

+# Etymology

+A reference to:
+* A different kind of "dark cloud" computing
+* Spiritual symbolism of sanctity and holiness
+* Nim, the language it will be written in
+* A Bus in computing architecture

 # Ideas Considered for Implementation

 1. Create [devp2p](https://github.com/ethereum/wiki/wiki/%C3%90%CE%9EVp2p-Wire-Protocol) and an abstraction to allow for